-A final option was what she kept referring to as a “haas kaht.”
-With her thick accent, I couldn’t quite make out what this was but I was moderately alarmed she was saying “house cat.”
-Luckily, thanks to Angela’s astute ear she was able to translate this option to me as the far more sensible “horse cart.”
-And thank goodness because saddling up a house cat to see the temples seemed impractical, at best.
+Luckily, thanks to Angela’s astute ear, she is able to decipher this option for me as the far more sensible “horse cart.”
+And thank goodness because saddling up a house cat to see the temples seems impractical, at best.

 Exploring New Bagan